 Jianzhi George Zhang (EEB)

-Rotation options for Evolutionary genetics, genomics and systems biology are available.
+Rotation options for evolutionary genetics, genomics and systems biology are available in my lab.
 They can be either experimental or computational.
 The experimental work is typically done in budding yeast.
-Current experimental and computational projects focus on position effects on gene expression level and noise, genome organization and 3D chromosomal conformation, recombination rate variation, epistasis, pleiotropy, plasticity, fitness landscape, and post-transcriptional modification, all in the context of evolution.
+Current experimental and computational projects focus on position effects on gene expression level and noise, genome organization and 3D chromosome conformation, recombination rate variation, epistasis, pleiotropy, phenotypic plasticity, fitness landscape, and post-transcriptional modification, all in the context of evolution.
 I also encourage students to develop their own projects in the general area of evolutionary genetics/genomics.
-More information found on the lab website.
+More information found at www.umich.edu/~zhanglab/index.html.